Anurag2118/Your-Memories/README.md

 JWT_SECRET=your_jwt_secret
 ```

-Then start the backend server:
+Then run the backend server:

 ```bash
 npm run dev